Xamla/egomo_calibration/README.md

 After that, you have to enter the number of capture poses you want to sample.
 In order to obtain good calibration results, you should choose a rather large number of about 100-200 poses.

-Next you have to enter the paths to the previously generated intial guesses for the hand-eye calibration (e.g. ``/tmp/calibration/<data>_<time>/HandEye.t7``) and for the stereo calibration (e.g. ``/tmp/calibration/<data>_<time>/stereo_cams_<serial1>_<serial2>.t7``).
+Next you have to enter the paths to the previously generated intial guesses for the hand-eye calibration (e.g. ``/tmp/calibration/<date>_<time>/HandEye.t7``) and for the stereo calibration (e.g. ``/tmp/calibration/<date>_<time>/stereo_cams_<serial1>_<serial2>.t7``).
 Then after accepting the "identified target point" by pressing "enter" the sphere sampling will begin, i.e. the robot will start moveing and recording images and poses.

-> **_NOTE:_**  Make sure, that all collision objects in your robot's work space are modelled carefully (with safety margin), before starting the sphere sampling.
-The robot will move relatively fast using moveit and collision check.
-However, collisions can only be avoided for correctly modelled collision objects.
+> **_NOTE:_**  Make sure, that all collision objects in your robot's work space are modeled carefully (with safety margin), before starting the sphere sampling.
+The robot will move relatively fast using MoveIt and collision check.
+However, collisions can only be avoided for correctly modeled collision objects.

-### Robot kinematic calibration
+### Further preparation of the calibration input data

-#### Input data preparation

-##### Sphere sampling output folder structure
+#### Sphere sampling output folder structure
 Now, you have to prepare your data obtained from the sphere sampling for the robot kinematic calibration task. <br />
 After the sphere sampling is finished the data lies in the folder ``/tmp/calibration/capture_sphere_sampling/``.
 This folder contains the following files:
 * The 100-200 captured images of the calibration target for camera 1 and 2 (``cam_<serial1>_001.png``, ..., ``cam_<serial1>_200.png``, ``cam_<serial2>_001.png``, ..., ``cam_<serial2>_200.png``)